iotaledger/esp32-client-sdk/README.md

 - Command : `node_events`
 - Argument : `<event_select>`
 - Usage : `node_events <event_select>`

-**Note :**
+*Note :*
 - *The paramter <event_select> should be a one byte hexadecimal value of range 0 - FF.* Eg: `node_events 2F`
 - *To stop receiving events, <event_select> should be 0 :* `node_events 0`
 - *The set bit positions of the <event_select> hexadecimal value determines the events to be subscribed.
-Refer table below for events, bit positions and its config parameters.*
+Refer the table below for events, bit positions and its config parameters.*

 | Event | Bit Position | Menu Config |
 |:---:|:---:|:---:|